tristanzickovich/rshell/README.md

 * The above are also handled if appended to the end of your command

 ## Known Bugs and Limitations:
-* There are no known bugs
+* There are some memory leaks that have yet to be resolved